-- 3.2.17 Refer to Photo 11.
+- 3.2.19 Refer to Photo 11.
 Hedgerow 1 is located at the southern end of the site, and is 120 metres long, 3 metres tall by 2 metres wide.
-The hedgerow is characterised by constant, frequent and locally abundant Field Maple (Acer campestre) with locally abundant Hawthorn (Crataegus monogyna), occasional Hazel (Corylus avellana) and Blackthorn (Prunus spinosa) and locally abundant Hornbeam (Carpinus betulus) and Crackwillow (Salix fragilis) with a ground flora characterised by frequent Yorkshire-fog and Creeping Buttercup and occasional Common Nettle, Perennial Rye-grass and Common Bent (Agrostis capillaris). - 3.2.18 The vegetation is not typical of any NVC plant community, and is classified as 'Hedgerow Species-rich native hedgerow' in Phase 1 Habitat Survey terminology.
-The hedgerow is described by the UKHab as h2a5 species-rich native hedgerow with the secondary codes 116 flailed hedgerow and 516 active management. - 3.2.19 The hedgerow is not 'important' in accordance with The Hedgerows Regulations 1997 Wildlife and Landscape criteria as it does not support sufficient woody species on average, and does not support sufficient qualifying features.
-A full assessment of the hedgerow is appended at Section 8.1.
+The hedgerow is characterised by constant, frequent and locally abundant Field Maple (Acer campestre) with locally abundant Hawthorn (Crataegus monogyna), occasional Hazel (Corylus avellana) and Blackthorn (Prunus spinosa) and locally abundant Hornbeam (Carpinus betulus) and Crackwillow (Salix fragilis) with a ground flora characterised by frequent Yorkshire-fog and Creeping Buttercup and occasional Common Nettle, Perennial Rye-grass and Common Bent (Agrostis capillaris). - 3.2.20 The vegetation is not typical of any NVC plant community, and is classified as 'Hedgerow Species-rich native hedgerow' in Phase 1 Habitat Survey terminology.
+The hedgerow is described by the UKHab as h2a5 species-rich native hedgerow with the secondary codes 116 flailed hedgerow and 516 active management.